0nix/ggj21/twine/ending9.md

 [VARIANT 1]

-As he did, the Sergeant relaxed his grip on the gun, and lowered his trigger finger back to the grip.
+The Sergeant relaxed his grip on the gun, and lowered his trigger finger back to the grip.
 "You have rebuffed protocols, guidelines, rulebooks, and laws at every turn.
-It surprises me you have lasted in this organization for any period of time that's not half a day.
-You are the reason I have a job.
+It surprises me you have lasted in this organization for any period of time that's not half a day."
+He says, barely able to contain his anger.

+And he won't for much longer.

+"You are the reason I have a job.
 To find and convict the greedy and the corrupt.
 This country is too good, too pure, too just for the likes of you.
 Hail the Republic!
 Hail the Worker!
 Hail!
 Hail!
 The Motherland will be glad I rid her of this pest!"
 He shouts with an alarmingly increasing incoherence.

 [VARIANT 2]

-As he did, the Sergeant relaxed his grip on the gun, and lowered his trigger finger back to the grip.
+The Sergeant relaxed his grip on the gun, and lowered his trigger finger back to the grip.
 "If you think your position in this organization is secure, Sessler, let me disabuse of that notion immediately.
 They know everything.
 The cheating, the crummy detective work, the stealing, the women.
+Everything."
+He says, taunting Lieutenant Bayer who can't decide whether or not he's scared or irate.

-Everything.
-The only reason why you're not behind bars right now is that the Motherland deserves to know of everything the blight on her body does!
+"The only reason why you're not behind bars right now is that the Motherland deserves to know of everything the blight on her body does!
 Let me tell you, you're a not a pest.
 You're a gangrene, Oskar Sessler.
 You and your lapdog are wounds on our Mother's body and as I live and breathe I will save Mother!
 I will cauterize the affliction and banish it!"
 He shouts with an alarmingly increasing incoherence.

 [VARIANT 3]

-As he did, the Sergeant relaxed his grip on the gun, and lowered his trigger finger back to the grip.
-"The day I was rescued from those traitorous maggots was the day I was reborn, Oskar Sessler!
-What greater joy is there than to serve this wonderful land and make sure she's safe?
-The Motherland remade me into her perfect soldier.
-You should be remade too, Sessler.
-They take away all your imperfections.
+The Sergeant relaxed his grip on the gun, and lowered his trigger finger back to the grip.
+"The day I was rescued from those traitorous maggots was the day I was reborn, Oskar Sessler/ What greater joy is there than to serve this wonderful land and make sure she's safe?
+The Motherland remade me into her perfect soldier."

+He pauses to gather himself as adjusts his pistol grip.
+"You should be remade too, Sessler."
+Bayer says, cracking a wide smile.

+"They take away all your imperfections.
 All the things that distract you.
 They reshaped me, gave me a purpose.
 I gave it up, all for her!
-A paltry sacrifice, I assure you.
-What kind of son would betray his Mother?"
+A life, a family, my children never to be!
+A paltry sacrifice, I promise!
+What kind of son would betray his Mother!?"
 He shouts with an alarmingly increasing incoherence.

 [END VARIANT]

 "DO IT!"
 The Lieutenant roars.
-"I DARE YOU, YOU BASTARD PENCIL PUSH-"
+"I DARE YOU TO SHOOT ME, YOU BASTARD PENCIL PUSH-"

 And that's when it all goes to hell.